 1. Where are most of your users?
 Pull your analytics by US state or city.
 If 60%+ of US traffic comes from one coast, host there.
 If it's evenly distributed, choose a central location.

 2. Do you have any LATAM users?
 If significant, Miami's submarine cable access makes it the best US starting point.
 No other US city serves LATAM as efficiently.
+Our Miami VPS guide covers provider options and latency benchmarks for US-LATAM traffic.

 3. Is this a financial services or enterprise East Coast application?
 New Jersey datacenter infrastructure (where NYSE and NASDAQ data centers live) gives meaningful network adjacency for financial applications.